 Spreadsheets manage to be both too detailed and yet not detailed enough.
 You’re looking at a lot of information but it can difficult to get clear answers from it.

 A simple and effective solution to the problems that spreadsheets create is automation.
 Automation not only frees up time for employees to work on more important issues, but it limits any errors previously caused while using spreadsheets.
 Automation can give you answers.
 Did you spend more on a project than you thought you did.
 Could it have been due to ineffective construction costs tracking?
 Find out what exactly it was that caused you to go over budget.
-Know exactly where you stand with all of your payments with a master dashboard with our building contractor software.
+Know exactly where you stand on all of your payments with a master dashboard with our building contractor software.